-The Thales Foundation has chosen two key areas of focus: education and humanitarian crises.
+The Thales Foundation has chosen two key areas of intervention: education and humanitarian crises.
 Our priorities in the field of education will be to support science education and classroom innovation; and in the humanitarian field, we will be concentrating on natural and environmental risk prevention and disaster preparedness.

-And the kind of work we do makes us well aware of the needs of humanitarian relief organisations, quite simply because, directly or indirectly, we contribute to their efforts.
+The kind of work we do makes us well aware of the needs of humanitarian relief organisations, quite simply because, directly or indirectly, we contribute to their efforts.

 CEO of Thales